rdelos747/SDL_Game_Library/readme.md

 **GAME_UPDATE()**
 - Main game loop.
 Issues key events, Object updates, and Sprite rendering.

+**OBJECTS**
+- Type: std::vector<Object*>.
+Intial [].
+- Usage: OBJECTS.push_back(myObjectPointer)
+- Custom objects must be added to OBJECTS vector, so that the main loop (GAME_UPDATE) knows which objects to update and render.

 ## OBJECT CLASS
-The Object class is what your custom game classes extend in order to interact properly with SDL.
+The Object class is what your custom game classes extend in order to interact properly with SDL and the game loop.

 #### OBJECT CLASS MEMBER VARS